Aeromonas dhakensis: Isolation

 A. dhakensis was first isolated in 2005 from samples obtained from fish aquariums in Porto, Portugal and named A. aquariorum.
 Aeromonas species are widely distributed in aquatic environments.
 Prior to the discovery of A. dhakensis, the most prevalent species identified were A. hydrophila, A. caviae, and A. veronii.
 Once identified, researchers found the species to be globally distributed in aquatic environments, similar to the other members of the genus.
 Due to its similarity to A. hydrophila, A. dhakensis went unrecognized prior to 2005.
 The two species differ in that A. hydrophila is able to produce acid from L-arabinose, while A. dhakensis cannot.
 A. hydrophila is also less likely to use citrate as a carbon source than A. dhakensis.
 Because of its similarity to other species of Aeromonas, A. dhakensis was identified using DNA-DNA hybridization techniques, which identified the strains as a unique species of Aeromonas.
 Researchers focused on rpoD and gyrB genes, which clearly identified the strains as a new species distinct from A. hydrophila.
-In 2008, A. aquariorum was reclassified as A. dhakensis.
+In 2013, A. aquariorum was formally reclassified as A. dhakensis.